urbit/docs/docs/arvo/web-apps.md

 --
 ```

-`clicks` is just an atom.
+`examples-clicks-clicks` is just an atom.
 We convert to json by creating an
 object with a single field "clicks" with our value.

 > Be sure to checkout section 3bD, JSON and XML, in zuse.hoon